> Jewish > Herzl Museum

-If your interest in coming to Israel is a focus on its modern history, perhaps the Herzl Museum should be your first stop.
+If your interest in coming to Israel is focused on its modern history, perhaps the Herzl Museum should be your first stop.
 Yet, the Herzl Museum is anything but a museum.
-Don’t look for any show cases.
-It is a multi-sensory audio-visual presentation of Herzl and in his life journey to institutionalize the goal of forming a Jewish state – the Zionist Organizaiton.
+Don’t look for any showcases.
+It is a multi-sensory audio-visual presentation of Herzl and his life journey to institutionalize the goal of forming a Jewish state – the Zionist organization.

 Herzl and the Herzl Museum

-The Museum is a 60 minutes thought provoking presentation of Herzl and his struggles to form the Zionist Movement.
-It is split into four exhibition spaces, showing major events in Herzl’s life, from his early life in Vienna and the Dreyfus trial to his Zionist congress in Basel.
-The visitor becomes an active participant in Herzl’s bold aspiration and the challenges he faces.
-The design of the museum is young and modern, inviting people of all ages.
+The Museum is a 60-minute, thought-provoking presentation of Herzl’s struggles to form the Zionist Movement.
+It is split into four exhibition spaces, showing significant events in Herzl’s life, from his early life in Vienna and the Dreyfus trial to his Zionist congress in Basel.
+The visitor actively participates in Herzl’s bold aspiration and the challenges he faces.
+The museum’s design is young and modern, inviting people of all ages.

 Visiting the Herzl Museum